Some very powerful people have become extremely interested in your cat or dog.

 Which is ironic because medical doctors aren’t allowed to profit from drug sales at all.
 You have to go to the pharmacy for your drugs and that’s good business … you wouldn’t want to be guessing whether you really need that drug or whether your doctor needs the money.

-At the Pacific Veterinary conference in Anaheim, Calif., in 2007, accountant Fritz Wood advised veterinarians that keeping medicine priced high was a smart way to make a clinic more profitable.
+At the Pacific Veterinary conference in California, in 2007, accountant Fritz Wood advised veterinarians that keeping medicine priced high was a smart way to make a clinic more profitable.

 Why Are Drug Makers Focusing On Pets?